Multi-modal Generative AI: Multi-modal LLMs, Diffusions, and the Unification: Multi-modal Diffusion for Generation

-GLIDE~\cite{nichol2021glide}, Imagen~\cite{saharia2022photorealistic}, Stable Diffusion~\cite{rombach2022high}, and DALL-E2~\cite{ramesh2022hierarchical} are all pioneering works that represent different technological pathways in the field of text-to-image generation.
+GLIDE~\cite{nichol2021glide}, Imagen~\cite{saharia2022photorealistic}, Stable Diffusion~\cite{stablediffusion}, and DALL-E2~\cite{ramesh2022hierarchical} are all pioneering works that represent different technological pathways in the field of text-to-image generation.
+These models have greatly inspired subsequent research and development~\cite{chen2023disenbooth,chen2023videodreamer,chen2024disenstudio}.
 Despite their differences, some common trends have emerged in their development.
 First, latent-based diffusion methods have become increasingly prevalent due to their advantages in conserving computational resources and generating high-quality images.
-Second, compared to classifier guidance~\cite{dhariwal2021diffusion}, classifier-free guidance~\cite{ho2022classifier} are widely adopted in these works, where the label in a class-conditional diffusion model is replaced with a null label at a fixed probability during training.
+Second, compared to classifier guidance~\cite{dhariwal2021diffusion}, classifier-free guidance~\cite{ho2022classifier} is widely adopted in these works, where the label in a class-conditional diffusion model is replaced with a null label at a fixed probability during training.
 Third, U-Net traditionally serves as the backbone of the diffusion model, facilitating denoising and the gradual generation of high-quality images.